10 tips for a long-haul flights

 7. Adjust to the time zone If you’re flying to a destination in a different time zone, it’s best to start adjusting to the new time before you even board the plane.
 A few days before your flight, start going to bed and waking up at the time you’ll need to when you’re at your destination.

 8. Eat light meals Eating a heavy meal before your flight can make you feel sluggish, so it’s best to stick to light snacks and meals.
+You can try incorporating some melatonin after you finished eating, or incorporating some CBD into your food (which pairs well with salads!).
 And be sure to stay away from gas-producing foods like beans and broccoli.

 9. Avoid jet lag There are a few things you can do to avoid jet lag, like staying hydrated and getting enough sleep.
 But one of the best things you can do is to choose a flight that arrives in the morning.
 That way, you can make the most of your day and avoid the temptation to sleep all day.